rdiff-backup/rdiff-backup/README.md

 ### Windows

+ * With the [Cygwin](https://cygwin.com/) setup tool, install the `rdiff-backup` package, or
  * With [Chocolatey](https://chocolatey.org/): `choco install rdiff-backup` (and probably `choco install win32-openssh` if you'd like to back up over a network)

-See also the [old README](rdiff-backup/README) which contains information about building from source.
+The [old README](rdiff-backup/README) contains information about building from source.

+## Usage

+Here are some basic examples.
+For more detail and information about restoring files, see [these examples](http://www.nongnu.org/rdiff-backup/examples.html).

+### Local to local backup

+`rdiff-backup /some/local-dir /some/other-local-dir`

+### Local to remote backup

+`rdiff-backup /some/local-dir user@example.com::/some/remote-dir`

+### Remote to local backup

+`rdiff-backup user@example.com::/some/remote-dir /some/local-dir`

+## License

+rdiff-backup is released under the [GNU Public License](rdiff-backup/COPYING).